 The document below contains all of the statutory requirements of the National Curriculum for each subject.
 There are supporting appendices that should be read and used alongside this.

 The statutory requirements within this document inform the long, medium and short term planning to ensure full coverage and progression.

-Click below for our spring term newsletter
+Click below for our summer term newsletter

 During the Summer Term in Year 1, we will be learning about a variety of fantastic books!
 We will be learning texts and story maps, inventing new stories and taking part in lots of drama activities to support this.
 We start the term by looking at non-chronological reports and will also learn about losing tales.
 The texts we are focusing on are ‘Rainbow Dragons’ and ‘Monkey See, Monkey Do’.
 It would be fantastic if you could encourage your child to read widely at home, both fiction and non-fiction.
 You can borrow two books at a time from the Active Learning Library to share with your child at home which would be very beneficial to their understanding of each topic throughout this term.